iotaledger/iota-wiki/internal/learn/future/assembly.md

 ## Permissionless Smart Contracts

 Assembly is IOTAs approach to permissionless Smart Contracts.
 For that, the root chain got introduced.
 The root chain is basically the backbone of Assembly.
-It slashes staked funds, manages and distributes Validator to the different chains.
+It distributes validators to the different chains and slashes staked funds in case of misbehavior.
 You as a chain creator can choose your validators based on different criteria.
-Those validators can then join your chain if they want-
+Those validators can then join your chain if they want to.

 ## The role of the IOTA Token